 The evolution of defined contribution plans over time is instructive for PSNTs.
-Now, multiple regulators address components of the business.
+Multiple regulators address components of the business.
 The SEC focuses on the investments, the IRS sets annual contribution limits, and the Department of Labor (DOL) focuses on employer fiduciary responsibility.
 No single entity governs the entire industry.

-Proactive management of a maturing industry, including its regulatory framework, suggests a number of specific activities, all expanding on a foundation of best practices.
+Proactive management of a maturing industry, including its regulatory framework, suggests a number of specific activities that would be of benefit to PSNTs.
 For example:

 - Creation and Adoption of an Industry Code of Ethics and Standards

 - Specific PSNT industry initiatives that reflect regulators’ identified agendas

-- For example, the SEC cares very much about fee disclosure and performance reporting to consumers for financial products.
-An initiative that defines an industry-standard format for disclosure of PSNT fees would sync with their worldview.
+- For example, the SEC cares very much about fee disclosure and performance reporting to consumers for financial products

-- Dialogue with regulators to help them understand the world of PSNTs and those served by them, and to clarify regulations that already exist, where clarification is helpful
+- Dialogue with regulators to help them understand the world of PSNTs and those served by them, and to clarify existing regulations

 - Creation of an industry Governance / Compliance / Advocacy committee to track and interpret applicable and anticipated regulations